GlobalWebIndex/weak-css/README.md

 To some degree it's based on [BEM](http://getbem.com/) philosophy even though one might see similarities with [OOCSS](http://oocss.org/) (namely state as secondary class) as well.

-Weak CSS prefers BEM's determinism but takes it on different level by being even more strict.
+Weak CSS embraces BEM's determinism but takes it to a next level by being even more strict.
 In Weak CSS we're not talking about *Block, Element and Modifier* but rather about **Namespaced Module, Element Path and its State**.
-It's designed to be used with **CSS pre-processors** like [SASS](http://sass-lang.com/) and prefers **declarative views** layer similar to [elm-lang/html](http://package.elm-lang.org/packages/elm-lang/html/latest) even though its principals can be applied regardless of technology used.
+It's designed to be used with **CSS pre-processors** like [SASS](http://sass-lang.com/) and prefers **declarative views** layer similar to [elm/html](https://package.elm-lang.org/packages/elm/html/latest/) even though its principles can be applied regardless of technology used.

 ![](media/description.png)